 Mr. Rogers and Starting With Why

 I recently gave a talk to the Association of Fundraising Professionals entitled Impactful Storytelling for Nonprofits.
-I shared successful frameworks I’ve developed over the years of how to tell a story to an audience that influences emotion - because if you can influence emotion, then you can inspire them to action.
+In it I shared successful frameworks I’ve developed over the years of how to tell a good story to an audience that influences emotion - because if you can influence emotion, then you can inspire them to action.

 While the talk was designed for nonprofits, the storytelling frameworks are applicable to startups, writers, activists, large companies, small businesses, and anyone who wants to inspire someone to join their cause.
 I am sharing content from my talk in three blog posts in hopes that it can be helpful to others, using the recent documentary “Won’t You Be My Neighbor?” as a lens to explore narrative.